PHOTOGRAPHS & RELATED STORIES

 Sometime in the late eighties, I was with family and friends in Washington state.
 We were walking to our vehicle in a parking lot when, in the distance, we saw what looked like the mushroom cloud of a nuclear bomb.
 No one in the immediate area seemed terribly concerned however.
 There were no alarms, no radio warnings, no loud bangs of any kind.
 Just a strange mushroom cloud breaking up in the distance.

-EXCERPTS AND PICTURES FROM
+EXCERPTS FROM VOLUME 2.

 HAMMER ATTACK OUTSIDE NOTRE-DAME

 Leaving the Enclose

 Then, just as the two sirens ceased, more could be heard in the distance.

 "We were right there," I overheard an excited English couple tell their waiter as they took their seats at a nearby table.
 The rest of their conversation was difficult to make out over the multiplying sirens, but essentially they had heard two gunshots and then seen some crazy man carrying a hammer fall to the ground in front of the cathedral.
 He was all bloodied-up, the couple said.
 They thought he was dead.

 "Is it true?"
 I asked, "has someone really been shot?
 Is that why all these police are here?"

 "Yes," they answered, and that was all I needed to hear.

 At once I left a few Euros on my table and raced across the Qui Saint Michel and onto Le Petit Pont (Little Bridge) leading to the park square in front of the cathedral.
 "Move your ass Stokes," I said to myself while running to the scene, thinking maybe I'd be able to capture the press shot and recognition I'd always wanted.
 At the same time, I recognized the need to be careful of the growing number of police officers carrying machine guns.
 Those guns could split me apart if I were mistaken for another terrorist or crazy person...